Jose-JPan/C-tutorials/Book-C/OOC/PREFACE.md

 ## Nice Discovery
     I had fun discovering that ANSI-C is a full-scale object-oriented language.
     To share this fun you need to be reasonably fluent in ANSI-C to begin with -- feeling comfortable with structure, pointers, prototypes, and function pointers is a must.
 Working through the book you will encounter all the newspeak -- according to Orwell and Webster a language "designed to diminish the range of thought" -- and I will try to demonstrate how it merely combines all the good programming principles that you always wanted to employ into a coherent approach.
-As a result, you may will become a more proficiente ANSI-C programmer.
+As a result you may will become a more proficiente ANSI-C programmer.